Tropical methods for building real space sextics with totally real tritangent planes: Avoidance loci and real lifts of tropical tritangents

-When $\KR=\RR$, results of Gross and Harris~\cite{gro.har:81} confirm that the number of real tritangents to smooth real space sextics depends on the topology of its real locus: namely, on the number of connected components and whether or not it disconnects the corresponding complex Riemann surface.
-The number of such curves can be 0, 8, 16, 24, 32, 64 or 120.
+When $\KR=\RR$, results of Gross and Harris~\cite{gro.har:81} confirm that the number of real tritangent planes to smooth real space sextics depends both on topological data on the real locus, namely, the number of connected components of the real locus and whether or not it disconnects the corresponding complex Riemann surface.
+The number of such planes can be 0, 8, 16, 24, 32, 64 or 120.

-Given a smooth space sextic $C$ define over $\KR$, we consider the tropical tritangent planes to $\Trop\,C$ in $\RR^3$.
-Tropical tritangent classes of $\Trop\,C$ will record continuous deformations of these planes that preserve the tritangency condition.
+Given a smooth space sextic $C$ define over $\KR$, we consider the tropical tritangent planes to $\Trop\,C$ in $\TPr^3$.
+Tropical tritangent classes of $\Trop\,C$ record continuous deformations of these planes that preserve the tritangency condition.
 We identify each tropical plane with the location of its unique vertex.
-Thus, each tropical tritangent class will become a closed connected set in $\RR^3$.
+Thus, each such class becomes a closed connected set in $\TPr^3$.
+Furthermore,~\cite[Corollary 3.5]{CLMR25Partition} confirms they can be endowed with a rational polyhedral complex structure.

-The tropical method will allow us to prove that, near the tropical limit, the total count of $\KR$-rational tritangent planes to such curves is always a multiple of 8.
+The tropical method allows us to prove that, near the tropical limit, the total count of $\KR$-rational tritangent planes to such curves is always a multiple of 8.
 Here is our main result:

-\begin{theorem} Let $C$ be a smooth space sextic defined over $\KR$.
-Then, each tropical tritangent class to $\Trop \,C$ in $\RR^3$ has either zero or exactly eight lifts over $\KR$. \end{theorem}
+\begin{theorem} Let $C$ be a smooth space sextic curve defined over $\KR$.
+Assume that $\Trop\, C\subseteq \TPr^3$ is smooth.
+Then, each tropical tritangent class to $\Trop \,C$ has either zero or exactly eight lifts defined over $\KR$. \end{theorem}

-The proof of this statement will involve both avoidance loci~\cite{kum:19}, as well as convex closures of sets in ${\pr_{\KR}}^3$.
-Our approach follows analogous results by the third author, Payne and Shaw~\cite{MPS24} regarding the count of real bitangents to smooth plane quartics.
-Following Tarski's Principle, we refer to geometric object defined over $\KR$ or with coordinates in this field as real.
+The proof of this statement involves both avoidance loci~\cite{kum:19} and convex closures of sets in $\check{\pr}_{\KR}^3$.
+Our approach follows analogous results by the third author, Payne and Shaw~\cite{MPS24} regarding the count of real bitangent lines to smooth plane quartics.
+Following Tarski's Principle, we refer to any geometric object defined over $\KR$ or with coordinates in this field as real.